oracle-livelabs/apex/apex-professional-hol9/introduction.md

 This Hands-on Lab is a collection of six tasks.
 After completing this lab, your application will enable customers to:

-- Review the items in the shopping cart
-- Edit the quantity of the items
-- Remove an item
+- Create validations on the Page Items.
+- Create a Page process to create the Order
 - Clear the shopping cart
 - Proceed to checkout